oleizer/wiki.jacobshodd.com/content/writeups/hack-the-box/bashed/bashed.md

 ## Privilege Escalation

 Now that we're the `scriptmanager` user, let's take a look and see what we can do with this level of access.
 To start we'll check the root directory and list it's contents.
-In Here we see that we are able to read, write, and execute in a directory called `scripts`.
+In here we see that we are able to read, write, and execute in a directory called `scripts`.
 Inside of this directory lies two files, `test.py` and `test.txt`.
 What's interesting here is that `scriptmanager` owns `test.py` and `root` owns `test.txt`:

 ![The Scripts Directory](./scripts.png)